cs4241-21a/a3-persistence/README.markdown

 I have two authentication strategies for my app.
 The first is the traditional password approach that stored hashed passwords on the database with bcrypt.
 The second was the use of Oauth for Github.
 I did the first one becuase it was the easiest to do while still being considered a standard authentication system.
 The reason I did the second was for the extra points on this assignement.

 ### What CSS framework you used and why
-The CSS framework that I chose was Boostrap because I already had experience with it in the past and it creates a clean looking UI compatable with most web apps.
+The CSS framework that I chose was Bootstrap because I already had experience with it in the past and it creates a clean looking UI compatable with most web apps.
 I did not need to write any of my own css.

 ### The five Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.
 1. morgan - Automatically logs data about http requests to the terminal.
 Usefull for debugging.